 Phase I begins with orientation, continues for eight consecutive blocks, and provides students with a solid foundation in the four value domains:

-Phase I also includes dedicated time to conduct independent research and to participate in interprofessional health care educational experiences, including service-learning programs.
+Phase I also includes dedicated time to conduct independent research and to participate in a wide range of interprofessional health care educational experiences.

 Phase II (Years 3 & 4)